 We unveil a previously uncharacterized connection between phenotype modules and discuss potential mechanistic connections that are obvious only in retrospect.
 The PHPN shows tremendous potential to become a useful tool both in the unveiling of the diseases’ common biology, and in the elaboration of diagnosis and treatments.

 Darabos, Christian; White, Marquitta J.; Graham, Britney E.; Leung, Derek N.; Williams, Scott M.; and Moore, Jason H., "The Multiscale Backbone of the Human Phenotype Network Based on Biological Pathways" (2014).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3434.